What do Rabbits Eat?

 Because wild rabbits do not have an owner to feed them, they must fend for themselves.
 They sleep in large communal burrows and begin grazing at dawn, when predators are less likely to attack.
 Wild rabbits eat grass all day if they feel safe, and they may also eat leafy ground plants and flowers.
 Because rabbits may be scared away from their food, the first few minutes of grazing are critical.
 They quickly consume whatever is available, which is usually grass.
 Once their basic hunger has been satisfied, they can afford to be a little more picky about what they eat.
 So, what exactly do rabbits eat?
 Clover is a favorite, as is anything they can scrounge from a nearby garden.
 Almost every gardener knows what it’s like to wake up in the morning and discover that their prized plants have been devoured by the neighborhood rabbit warren.

-Also Check Out → Primates - Mammals of the First Order
+Also Check Out → Animals of the Rainforest Facts

 Eastern Cottontail Rabbit In Grass